Nebulaz7/gen-z.js/README.md

 ## 📄 License

 Free to use and modify.
-Built with ❤️ for the Gen-Z developers who want HTML-first interactivity!
+Built with ❤️ for the Gen-Z developers who want HTML-first interactivity!!

 ---